dgmouris/code_as_whiteboard_presentation/slides.md

 - change colors
 - You can draw paths to various items
 - undo last item
-- You can make a screen shot of your application
+- You can take a screen shot of your application

 ---
 layout: image-right